India to lift travel advisory on Kashmir two months after crackdown

 >> Reuters

-India will lift a travel advisory on the disputed region of Kashmir on Thursday, authorities said, two months after the government launched a security crackdown before removing the state's special status.
+A military official told Reuters the militants were caught in a firefight in Pulwama district, some 25 kilometers (16 miles) south of Srinagar, the state’s summer capital, and in the same area where in February a suicide bomber rammed a car into a bus carrying Indian paramilitary police.

+A police official, who declined to be named, said the two deaths meant six militants had been killed since the crackdown began in August.

-Thousands of Indian tourists, pilgrims and workers fled the Muslim-majority state in early August after authorities issued a security alert over possible militant attacks by Pakistan-backed groups, assertions rejected by Islamabad.
+Thousands of Indian tourists, pilgrims and workers fled Jammu & Kashmir in early August after authorities issued a security alert over possible militant attacks by Pakistan-backed groups, assertions rejected by Islamabad.

 Telephone and internet services were suspended and public movements restricted in some areas to prevent protests hours before India announced it had revoked the region’s special status.

 Some curbs have since been lifted.
-Media reported on Monday that members of the main National Conference party were allowed to meet two senior leaders detained in the crackdown.
+On Sunday, some 15 members of the main National Conference party were allowed to meet two senior leaders detained in the crackdown.

 However, mobile and internet services are largely still blocked in the Kashmir valley.

-The travel advisory issued on Aug 2 will be lifted from Thursday, the government of Jammu and Kashmir said in a statement on Monday.

-Kashmir touts itself as a "Paradise on Earth" and known for its mountains, glaciers and Dal Lake, a favourite destination centuries ago for Mughal emperors escaping the summer heat of India's plains.
+Kashmir touts itself as a “Paradise on Earth” and is known for its mountains, glaciers and Dal Lake, a favorite destination centuries ago for Mughal emperors escaping the summer heat of India’s plains.

-However, Britain and other countries still have advisories in place discouraging their citizens from travelling to Jammu and Kashmir, where a grenade attack injured 10 people on the weekend.
+However, Britain and other countries still have advisories in place discouraging their citizens from traveling to Jammu and Kashmir, where a grenade attack injured 10 people at the weekend.

+A military official, who also declined to be named, said the militants’ deaths on Monday came after the military set up checkpoints and laid ambushes in orchards.

 Kashmir is divided between India and Pakistan, and both claim the territory in full.
 More than 40,000 people have been killed in an insurgency in the Indian part of Kashmir since 1989.

-Prime Minister Narendra Modi's government says scrapping state's special status was necessary to integrate it fully into the rest of India and spur development.
-Critics say the decision will fuel further alienation and armed resistance.
+Prime Minister Narendra Modi’s government says scrapping the state’s special status was necessary to integrate it fully into the rest of India and spur development.
+Critics say the decision will alienate people further and fuel armed resistance.

 More stories